 The Renard had nine men wounded, the enemy fire being mainly directed at her sails and rigging.
 Before the action Capt.
 Pointe had hailed Renard and called on her to strike.
 Captain Coghlan had replied through his trumpet “Aye!
 I’ll strike, and damned hard too.”

 The Lilly had been purchased into the Royal navy in 1795 as the Spencer and renamed in 1800.
 According to French records, she was 200 tons, 92’6”x22’11”x12’ and, as the General Erneuf, she was armed with two 4-pounder cannons and fourteen 6-pounder carronades.

 1806: An unidentified brig wrecked at Cape Romain, South Carolina, on April 20, 1806.
-(Note by ELS: I have found lots of wrecks on Cape Romain and had to describe them in my Admiralty claim exactly because of wrecks like this.
-As I continue my research and uncovering more information to match with the artifacts we are recovering, I am slowly identifying some of them.)
+(Note by ELS: I have found lots of shipwrecks on Cape Romain and had to describe them as “unidentified” in my Admiralty claim exactly because of wrecks like this.
+As I continue my research and I uncover more information to match with the artifacts that we are recovering, I am slowly identifying some of them.)

 1808: At 2:30 in the morning, during a heavy snowstorm, on April, 20, 1808, HMS Widgeon ran into a reef on the Scottish coast, two miles to the northwest of Banff, and was lost.
 Her crew threw shot overboard and fired guns of distress.
 However, there was a heavy swell and she bilged and filled with water within ten minutes.
 Her crew took to the boats and were saved.